Australian Migration Lawyers for Child Visa (Subclass 101 & 802)

 Meet Daniel Moya, Your Family Migration Lawyer

 Moya Migration Law is led by Principal Lawyer Daniel Moya, who personally guides families through the Child Visa (Subclass 101 & 802) application process.
-With over two decades in Australian migration law since 2002, Daniel offers expert and compassionate assistance to unite children with their parents in Australia.
+With over two decades in Australian migration law since 2002, Daniel offers experienced and compassionate assistance to unite children with their parents in Australia.

 Daniel is committed to providing clear, plain-English advice and meticulously preparing your child’s visa application to achieve a successful outcome.
 He understands the profound importance of these family visas.
 Daniel also offers legal assistance in Spanish.